JerryhdLiu/JerryhdLiu.github.io/_pages/about.md

 ---

 # About Me (刘杭达)
 I'm a fourth-year Ph.D student in Computer Science and Technology at [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.cas.cn/), working on machine learning systems and tensor optimization.
+I received the B.E. degree from [BUPT](https://www.bupt.edu.cn) in 2021.
+I am now advised by Professor [Boyu Diao](https://people.ucas.edu.cn/~bydiao) and Professor [Yongjun Xu](https://www.ict.ac.cn/sourcedb/cn/jssrck/200909/t20090917_2496751.html).

 My research primarily focuses on developing efficient tensor computation methods and acceleration techniques for deep learning frameworks.
-I am advised by Professor [Boyu Diao](https://people.ucas.edu.cn/~bydiao) and Professor [Yongjun Xu](https://www.ict.ac.cn/sourcedb/cn/jssrck/200909/t20090917_2496751.html) to explore novel approaches in deep learning compilation and optimization.

-My recent work focuses the tensor compilation method.
+My recent work focuses on the tensor compilation.
 I'm also interested in workload scheduling optimization for GPU computing and operator fusion techniques for inference acceleration.
-My research aims to bridge the gap between theoretical deep learning models and their practical implementation on edge devices.
+My research aims to bridge the gap between theoretical deep learning models performance and their practical implementation on edge devices.

 # Education Experience